Topography optimization for enhancing microalgal growth in raceway ponds: Numerical Experiments

 \subsubsection{Influence of vertical discretization}

-The first test consists in studying the influence of the vertical discretization number $N_z$.
-We choose $N=5$ and take 100 random initial guesses of $a$.
+The first test consists of studying the influence of the vertical discretization parameter $N_z$.
+We choose $N = 5$, $C_0 = 0.1$ and consider 100 random values $a$.
 Note that the choice of $a$ should respect the subcritical condition.
-Let $N_z$ varies from $1$ to $100$, and we compute the average value of $\bar \mu_{\Delta}$ for each $N_z$.
+Let $N_z$ vary from $1$ to $80$, and we compute the average value of $\bar \mu_{N_z}$ for each $N_z$.
 The results are shown in Fig.~\ref{fig:cvNz}.

-We observe numerical convergence when $N_z$ grows, showing the convergence towards the model continuous in space.
-In view of these results, we take hereafter $N_z=50$.
+We observe numerical convergence when $N_z$ grows, showing the convergence towards the continuous model in space.
+In view of these results, we take hereafter $N_z = 40$.